PtyLab/PtyLab.py/README.md

 poetry add <package-name>
 ```

 This will not just install the new package, but also resolve the existing environment and make sure no other dependencies break.
 Similarly, you can remove a package as `poetry remove <package-name>`.
-For more information, please rely on the [Poetry](https://python-poetry.org/) documentation.
+For more information, please rely on their [documentation](https://python-poetry.org/docs/basic-usage/).

 ## Citation